jenca-adam/awiki/pages/jencova2013extremal/page.md

-title: jencova2012extremal
+title: jencova2013extremal
 ---

 ## Reference

-	Anna Jencova;Extremal generalized quantum measurements;; Jul 2012;
+Anna Jencova,Extremal generalized quantum measurements,Linear Algebra and its Applications, Jul 2013,

 ## Abstract

-Abstract:  A measurement on a section K of the set of states of a finite dimensional C*-algebra is defined as an affine map from K to a probability simplex.
+  A measurement on a section K of the set of states of a finite dimensional C\*-algebra is defined as an affine map from K to a probability simplex.
 Special cases of such sections are used in description of quantum networks, in particular quantum channels.
 Measurements on a section correspond to equivalence classes of so-called generalized POVMs, which are called quantum